Cost of daily living equipment and adaptations

 If you require a health occupational therapist you will need to ask your GP or health care professional to make the referral to the most appropriate team.

-To find out more about occupational therapy and if you need a health or social care occupational therapist see our Occupational Therapy page.
+To find out more about occupational therapy and if you need a health or social care occupational therapist visit our Occupational Therapy page.